Sajjaddi/Online-Restaurant-with-React/README.md

+One of my first projects with React i created this project with React and hooks:(state, context, useEffect) and scss also font-awesome

-# Getting Started with Create React App
+Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).